Krka monastery: History

 An epigraphic inscription with a supposed date of 1402 written in the Arabic alphabet or Arabic numbers was also confirmed to be an archaeological forgery, the dating of which is uncommon for the Greek-East Orthodox style.
 The dating originally showed 1702, related to protopop Lazo Lazarićević.
 The fabrication was made by archimandrite Jerotije Kovačević in 1859.
 An alleged inscription from 1422 was also found to be originally dated to 1782.

 The earliest source mentioning the Christian church or monastery was from 1458 by dragoman Cosmo Calavri Imberti, mentioning a certain monk named Pahomije (lat.
 Pachomius).
 The Ottoman census of 1550 showed the existence of the Church of St. Michael.
 According to a document by Gavrilo Avramović in 1578, it was seemingly independent from the metropolitan seat under the Serbian Patriarchate of Peć.
-According to some sources, including monastery engravings, the Orthodox monastery was most probably founded in 1577, while according to others, it can only be dated with certainty since the mid-17th century.
+According to some sources, including monastery engravings, the Eastern Orthodox monastery was most probably founded in 1577, while according to others, it can only be dated with certainty since the mid-17th century.
 Given the unstable political climate and weak economic conditions up until the mid-to-late 16th century, it would have been difficult to carry out major construction on a late medieval church.
-Therefore, the establishment and construction of the Orthodox monastery can be dated no earlier than the 1570s.
-According to one alleged document, the earliest reference to building activity is from 1601.
+Therefore, the establishment and construction of the Eastern Orthodox monastery can be dated no earlier than the 1570s.
+According to one alleged document, the earliest reference to building activity dates back to 1601.

-At the beginning of the Cretan War (1645–1669), specifically in 1647, the monastery's clergy was anti-Ottoman and in the Venetian service as a result of it being attacked and plundered by the Ottomans.
+At the beginning of the Cretan War (1645–1669), specifically in 1647, the monastery's clergy became anti-Ottoman and entered the Venetian service after it was attacked and plundered by the Ottomans.
 The monks and local population soon fled to the Venetian Dalmatia, led by vladika Epifanije Stefanović and fifteen other priests, who professed a failed communion with the Catholic Church.
-Some claim that the Orthodox monks who supposedly fled founded Gomirje monastery in Gorski kotar, leaving Krka monastery abandoned for a long time until it was rebuilt in around 1787 by archimandrite Nikador Bogunović.
+Some claim that the Eastern Orthodox monks who supposedly fled founded Gomirje monastery in Gorski kotar, leaving Krka monastery abandoned for a long time until it was rebuilt in around 1787 by archimandrite Nikador Bogunović.
 In 1660 the monastery was partly renovated.
 Since then, especially between the 18th and 20th centuries, the monastery experienced extensive rebuilding, which shaped most of its current visual appearance.

 From the 1960s onwards, the monastery was a place of annual gathering by local Serbs and Croats, but in August 1989, after the Gazimestan speech, many people from Serbia arrived, promoting Serbian national claims, later followed by formation of SAO Krajina and the beginning of the Croatian War of Independence.
 After Operation Storm in 1995 the monastery was looted, but not significantly, as it was protected by the Croatian police, abandoned, and the seminary shut down and relocated to Divčibare and, later, Foča.
 The monks returned in 1999, and the seminary reopened in 2001.